TERMS AND CONDITIONS OF MEMBERSHIP

-- Members name and number will be published in the journal and in the Members Interests area to indicate Members Interests preference when you elect to provide this information.
+- New members name and number will be published in the journal and in the Members Interests area to indicate Members Interests preference if you elect to provide this information.

 The Norfolk Family History Society is registered with the Information Commissioner's Office for the purpose of Data Protection.
 The Society holds certain information about its members in its database and paper records in accordance with the following Privacy Notice